Most parents would agree that baby accessories, such as hats and shoes, have a way of making your little one look even cuter than usual.

 The general advice is to wait until your baby has learnt to walk before dressing them in shoes.

-But what shoes should newborns wear?
+But what type should newborns wear?
 Do they need to wear booties?

-And what exactly should you look for in a pair of baby shoes?
+And what exactly should you look for when buying a pair?

 Let’s take a look.